noteed/blog/starting-with-nixops-2.md

 published: 2017-08-15
 ---

-# Starting with NixOps (and thus Nix and NixOS), part 2

 In [part 1](starting-with-nixops-1.md), I showed how to write a very basic Nix expression to describe a machine to be deployed on Digital Ocean using NixOps,